 Students represent Oakwood in Science Olympiad regional tournaments each spring.
 Each rigorous academic interscholastic competition consists of a series of different hands-on, interactive, challenging and inquiry-based events in the various disciplines of biology, earth science, environmental science, chemistry, physics, engineering and technology.
 Competition continues at the state level for teams earning first or second place in Divisions B and C.

 Spelling Bee and Geography Bee are conducted at the school level each year for entry into the Scripps National Spelling Bee and the National Geographic Bee (Geo Bee).
-Our School Spelling Bee Champion advances to the Regional Spelling Bee conducted in Washington, North Carolina each March, the winner of which advances directly into the Scripps National Spelling Bee.
-Our School Geo Bee Champion takes an online test to determine entry into the State Geography Bee, the winner of which advances into the National Geographic Bee held annually in Washington, DC.
+Our School Spelling Bee Champion advances to the Regional Spelling Bee conducted in Washington, North Carolina each March, with the winner advancing directly into the Scripps National Spelling Bee.
+Our School Geo Bee Champion takes an online test to determine entry into the State Geography Bee, with the winner advancing into the National Geographic Bee held annually in Washington, DC.

 Ms. Robin Clapper, Advisor